petedillo/lymify/README.md

 ### Step 3: Dockerfile for Webapp

-The Dockerfile for the webapp is defined in `Dockerfile.webapp`.
-This file sets up the Node.js environment and installs all necessary dependencies.
+The Dockerfile for the webapp is defined in `docker/dev.Dockerfile` and `docker/prod.Dockerfile`.
+These files set up the Node.js environment and install all necessary dependencies.

-For details, please refer to the [Dockerfile.webapp](Dockerfile.webapp) file.
+For details, please refer to the [docker/dev.Dockerfile](docker/dev.Dockerfile) and [docker/prod.Dockerfile](docker/prod.Dockerfile) files.
 ### Step 4: Package Configuration

 The package configuration is defined in `package.json`.
 This file includes all the necessary dependencies for the web application: